1. Parenting

 Why positive language matters in parenting

-• Let's them know what is expected of them.
+• Makes it clear what behavior is expected of them.

-Here are a few tips to help make your conversations with your child more positive and build a stronger parent-child bond.
+Here are a few tips to help make your conversations build a stronger parent-child bond.

 Replace negative words with clear, positive instructions